How to Access Our Services?

 Youth, Family and Community Services include AOD treatment for Youth and Prevention.
 Our services strive at providing comprehensive care coordination for youth ensuring increased length of stay in a continuum of services that supports treatment, recovery and healthy life styles.

-Youth AOD Treatment - Following the Alcohol and Drug Program's Adolescent Treatment Guidelines, the goal of youth services is to promote drug and alcohol free youth by providing family centered, culturally competent and youth specific treatment in Outpatient, Residential modalities AND Juvenile Drug Courts Programs.
+Youth AOD Treatment - Following the Alcohol and Drug Program's Adolescent Treatment Guidelines, the goal of youth services is to promote drug and alcohol free youth by providing family centered, culturally competent and youth specific treatment for youth 12-18 year in Outpatient and Residential modalities.

 See the list of Youth Treatment Providers.